Drug charges laid against woman after search at James Smith Cree Nation home | Globalnews.ca

 Drug charges laid against woman after search at James Smith Cree Nation home

-A 30-year-old woman is facing drug trafficking charges after Saskatchewan RCMP executed a Controlled Drugs and Substances (CDSA) warrant on James Smith Cree Nation.
+A 30-year-old James Smith Cree Nation woman is facing drug trafficking charges after Melfort RCMP executed a Controlled Drugs and Substances (CDSA) warrant on the Saskatchewan reserve.

 At around 6:15 a.m.
-CT on May 28, officers searched a residence with the assistance of the emergency response team and police dog service.
+CT on May 28, officers searched a home with the assistance of the emergency response team and police dog service.

 READ MORE: Northern Saskatchewan police find wanted man hiding in cellar